Spanning across diverse cultures and many nations, food is a universal source of joy and comfort. Who doesn’t appreciate a good meal? We all do!

 Another great idea from iChef is to rate each of your dishes and keep a tally.

-This will give you the pros and cons to their suitability for the menu.
+This will give you the pros and cons of their suitability for the menu.

 Tips to Retain Your Customers (for Good)